-There are still a few loose ends that need to be tied up with my other books (Victoria’s rewrite was so total that it will need a completely new cover.)
-But I’m starting to look ahead to next year and to working on Temmark Osteraith.
+There are still a few loose ends that need to be tied up with my other books.
+But I’m starting to look ahead to working on Temmark Osteraith.
 I wanted to do that months ago, but things can get set back.
 It’s important to lay a solid foundation and getting all my books in order was an essential part of that.
 It’s actually building a house to last instead of throwing some sticks together because you need shelter in the moment.

 The world of Temmark Osteraith used to be the “Milland” world and appeared in a couple of stories about a girl named “Alyce” who got into all kinds of trouble.
 So it feels long ago—but also moving forward in an important way.
-I finished most of the story of what will now be Temmark Osteraith fifteen years ago and I’m such a different person now, in a lot of ways, that I think the audience attitude to the book now will be quite different from what it would have had at that time.
-Or even from the attitude towards some of my other books published more recently.
+I finished most of the story of what will now be Temmark Osteraith fifteen years ago and I’m such a different person now, in a lot of ways, that I think the audience attitude to the book now will be quite different from the audience for Milland.
+Or even for some of my other books published more recently.

-Temmark Osteraith has maybe a bit of a more action aspect than the old world of Alyce’s Milland.
+Temmark Osteraith has maybe a bit of a wilder aspect, if you’d like to call it that, than the old world of Alyce’s Milland.
 It was this very off-beat, funny, kind of adventure in a period-historical type of world.
-Whereas in Temmark Osteraith we have a futuristic world and a house that still a bit resembles an old mansion, but with an unpredictable personality of its own.
+Whereas in Temmark Osteraith we have a futuristic world, characters that aren’t even human, and a house that still a bit resembles an old mansion, but with an unpredictable personality of its own.
 A lot is different now from that original draft—setting, character names, some of the plot, you name it—but it still has things that are similar too.
-A bridge between the past and where my writing is today, to the extent I think it actually brings out the story that was always underlying this book instead of replacing it.
-And we've already seen there's a deep link between Milland futuristic, as in The Birthday Present & Millhaven Castle.
+A bridge between the past and where my writing is today, to the extent I think it actually brings out the story that was always underlying Milland instead of replacing it.

 And there will be more updates.